Studio Policy - 2023

 · Students will need a piano at home to practice on each day.
 For beginners, a new or second hand piano, or a proper digital piano (with hammer-weighted keys) is good.
 We recommend avoiding a 'keyboard' (ie, with spring-loaded key action) as the touch is not weighted and is completely different, not allowing students to develop hand and finger strength, and correct touch sensitivity, and slowing or halting their progress.
 (However, if you already have a 'keyboard', you could use it for the first term of lessons, while sourcing a better instrument, ready to move on.)
 NB.
 Students in intermediate and advanced grades, may need to upgrade their piano as they progress, to make sure that the instrument is capable of the techniques that they are learning at these levels - check with your teacher.

 · Our Students' musical achievements are often congratulated in the Studio Newsletter, and/or on the Studio Website, and may include a photo/video of the student (although surnames are never given, for privacy reasons).
 Student photos may occasionally also be used in other studio advertising (no student names will be used in this case).
 If you do not want a photo/video displayed in the newsletter, in a concert video, on the website, or used in other studio advertising, please opt out by letting us know in the comments box on the enrolment form, or via email.
+Please also ensure that you/your child knows to step out of any group photos at our concerts and piano party group classes as all group photos are posted to our website.

 If you have any queries about any points above, please feel free to phone Anne on 0402-824-353 to talk about it, we appreciate your feedback.